Trace & Norms

 Trace

-The trace is a fundamental scalar function that associates a single number with a square matrix.
-Despite its simple definition as the sum of diagonal entries, the trace has deep connections to eigenvalues, matrix norms, and appears throughout optimization and machine learning.
-Its cyclic permutation property makes it invaluable for manipulating matrix expressions.
+Despite its simple definition, the trace has deep connections to eigenvalues and matrix norms, and appears throughout optimization and machine learning.
+Its cyclic permutation property, in particular, makes it indispensable for manipulating matrix expressions.

 Definition: Trace